 Lower Explosive Limit (LEL).
-The lowest concentration of a substance that will produce a fire or flash when an ignition source (flame, spark, etc.) is present.
+The concentration of a flammable vapor in air below which ignition will not occur.
 It is expressed in percent of vapor or gas in the air by volume.
 Below the LEL or LFL, the air/contaminant mixture is theoretically too "lean" to burn (See also UEL).

 Medical Consultation.
-A consultation between an employee and a licensed physician for the purpose of determining what medical examination or procedures, if any, are appropriate in cases where a significant exposure to a hazardous chemical may have taken place.
+A consultation between an employee and a licensed physician for the purpose of determining what medical examination or procedures, if any, are appropriate in cases where significant exposure to a hazardous chemical may have taken place.